-The Board manages the other risks by determining a Strategic Asset Allocation appropriate for the Scheme's liabilities.
-In addition, the Board selects the investment manager, sets its mandate and monitors its performance against the mandate.
+The Board manages the other risks by determining a diversified Strategic Asset Allocation appropriate for the Scheme's liabilities.
+In addition, the Board selects the investment managers, sets their mandates and monitors performance against those mandates.

-The long run investment return for the Scheme is estimated to be 2.7% per annum.
-This is based on the Scheme's asset allocation strategy effective 1 July 2018 and the long term rate of return for the asset class (after investment management, custody fees, and tax), and after deducting a provision for the Scheme's operating expenses (after tax).
+The long run investment return for the Scheme is estimated to be 2.0% per annum.
+This is based on the Scheme's asset allocation strategy and the long term rate of return for the asset class (after investment management, custody fees, and tax), and after deducting a provision for the Scheme's operating expenses (after tax).

-If the long term rate of return for the asset class increased by 10% this would increase the investment return from 2.7% to 3.0% per annum.
-Similarly, if the long term rate of return for the asset class in the asset allocation strategy decreased by 10%, the investment return would decrease to 2.4% per annum.
-This would increase or decrease the profit by approximately \$654,000.
+If the long term rate of return for the asset class increased by 10% this would increase the investment return from 2.0% to 2.3% per annum.
+Similarly, if the long term rate of return for the asset class in the asset allocation strategy decreased by 10%, the investment return would decrease to 1.8% per annum.
+This would increase or decrease the profit by approximately \$694,000.